 Combat continues…..

 Notice how much more intense and intriguing this was, more like an excerpt from a fantasy novel than corporate meeting notes?
-How much easier is is to picture the two combatants dueling?
+How much easier is to picture the two combatants dueling?

-When done correctly a little more detail in the combat can not only enhance the players interest but also provide the other players who are waiting for their actions something exciting to listen to (or read in the case of online rping) rather than sit impatiently for their characters turn.
+When done correctly a little more detail in the combat can not only enhance the players interest, but also provide the other players who are waiting for their actions something exciting to listen to (or read in the case of online rping) rather than sit impatiently for their characters turn.